towolf/towolf.github.com/docs/DownloadLegacyPsychtoolbox.markdown

 On Windows or Linux, provide a pathname, e.g.:
 DownloadPsychtoolbox\('C:\\MyToolboxes\\'\);

 That's it.
-Any pre\-existing installation of the Psychtoolbox will be removed \(if you approve\).
+Any pre-existing installation of the Psychtoolbox will be removed \(if you approve\).
 The program will then download the latest Psychtoolbox and update your MATLAB / OCTAVE path and other relevant system settings.